Dragutin Dimitrijević: May Coup

-In 1901, Dimitrijević participated in the organisation of the first failed attempt to murder the unpopular and pro-Austrian King Alexander.
+In 1901, Dimitrijević participated in the organisation of the first failed attempt to murder the unpopular and pro-detente with Austria-Hungary King Alexander.
 On 11 June 1903 the plotters succeeded when Dimitrijević and a group of junior officers stormed the royal palace and killed King Alexander, his wife, Queen Draga and three others.
 During the attack, Dimitrijević was shot three times, and the bullets were never removed from his body.

-Following the popular regicide, the Serbian Parliament described Dimitrijević as "the saviour of the fatherland".
+Following the regicide, the Serbian Parliament described Dimitrijević as "the saviour of the fatherland".
+In his memoirs, former Imperial Russian Foreign Office official Dmitri Abrikosov traced the inception of the Russo-Serbian military alliance that helped cause the First World War to the immediate aftermath of the 1903 palace coup and regicide.
+The new anti-Habsburg government of Serbia, as had been desired by Dimitrijević, dispatched a very clever diplomat to St Petersburg, where he successfully "wooed the Slavophiles" within the last Tsar's government.

 After various commands and staff positions he taught tactics at the Belgrade Military Academy.
 Around 1906 Dimitrijević visited Russia and Germany, where he learned the language and studied the latest military programs.
-In 1911 he helped founding Ujedinjenje ili Smrt (Unification or Death), commonly known as the Black Hand, a conspiratorial network supporting the formation of a Greater Serbian state.
+In 1911 he helped founding Ujedinjenje ili Smrt (Unification or Death), commonly known as the Black Hand, a conspiratorial network supporting the formation of a Greater Serbia state.
 Dimitrijević, who used the code name Apis, became the leader of the Black Hand.

 Dimitrijević's main objective was the liberation and unification of all Serb populated regions under Ottoman or Austro-Hungarian rule, this became more urgent after the monarchy annexed Bosnia and Herzegovina in 1908 provoking the Bosnian Crisis.
 Austrian officials regarded the aspirations of Pan-Serbs as a significant threat to the Hapsburg Empire.
 During the Balkan Wars in 1912 and 1913, Dimitrijević took no part in the fighting.
 Dimitrijević had his men disguise as Albanians and commit political murders.
 In 1913 Dimitrijević was appointed chief of general staff intelligence in the Serbian army.